mathetake/mathetake.github.io/index.md

 ## Open source projects

 - _doogle_: [https://github.com/mathetake/doogle](https://github.com/mathetake/doogle)
-    - a Proof of Concept software of decentralized search engine based on gRPC written in Go.
+    - a Proof of Concept software of decentralized search engine based on gRPC written in Go
 - _gann_: [https://github.com/mathetake/gann](https://github.com/mathetake/gann)
-    - a package for approximate nearest neighbor search purely written in golang
+    - a package for approximate nearest neighbor search purely written in Go
     - __used in the production api servers in Gunosy Inc.__
 - _intergo_: [https://github.com/mathetake/intergo](https://github.com/mathetake/intergo)
-    - a package for interleaving / multileaving ranking generation in go.
+    - a package for interleaving / multileaving ranking generation in Go
-    - __This package is used in the experiments in our paper "Greedy Optimized Multileaving for Personalization" which has been accepted to RecSys 2019__.
+    - __This package is used in the experiments in our paper "Greedy Optimized Multileaving for Personalization" which has been accepted to RecSys 2019__
     - __used in the production api servers in Gunosy Inc.__

 ## Publications